vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 * Refunds can only be made from the merchant that received the payment.
 See:
   [Is it possible for a merchant to pay a Vipps user?](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#is-it-possible-for-a-merchant-to-pay-a-vipps-user)

-So, in short, there are two alternatives:
+So, there are two alternatives:
 1. The shopping center is the only Vipps merchant, and all payments from Vipps users is to this merchant.
 Vipps is not involved in the cooperation between the shopping center and it's merchants, and it is completely up to them